“I just don’t understand why people litter! It makes no sense!”

 If you’re like most people, myself included, you brush the offending bit of detritus onto the floor without a second thought.
 The difference between this and littering?
 Simply a matter of scale.
 Although this list is in no particular order, it brings me quite nicely to the first reason people litter:

-- Littering makes a job for some / it is someone else’s job: These evil twins pop up far more often than the pair in The Shining.
+These evil twins pop up far more often than the pair in The Shining.
 I have to admit that I never would have thought of these on my own because of their sheer ridiculousness, but David Sedaris mentioned it during the parliamentary litter inquiry in 2015.
 I filed it away as an American author exaggerating things; we tend to be fond of hyperbole.
 But just a few months later I saw someone make a comment online to this effect: they didn’t see what the big deal was, after all, littering made a job for someone.
 It popped up again and again in various guises: What’s the problem?
 Those people doing Community Payback will pick it up.
 The Council will get it.
-Them, they, someone else.
+They, them, someone else.

 This is reinforced in trains, stadiums, theatres, and cinemas, where people regularly leave their rubbish behind with the expectation it will be tidied away.
 Is it any wonder that this habit then extends to other parts of their life?

-- Packaging design: The difficulty with packaging design is that it is based on what sells, not what is best for the environment.
+The difficulty with packaging design is that it is based on what sells, not what is best for the environment.
 So companies like Lucozade and Pringles can continue to get away with producing containers that are regularly listed as being almost impossible to recycle.
-Cadbury’s can use easy-tear strips that allow customers to get into the sweets fast … and discard the torn strip even faster.
+Cadbury’s can use easy-tear strips that allow customers to get into the sweets fast … and then discard the torn strips even faster.
 Labels and lids on discarded bottles can easily turn one piece of litter into three or more.
-A shift to making packaging to be as eco-friendly as possible—both with regards to the material it is made from and the amount of removable parts—could help minimise damage while shaping behaviour.
+A shift to making packaging as eco-friendly as possible—both with regards to the material it is made from and the amount of removable parts—could help minimise damage while shaping behaviour.

-- Balloon Releases: The idea that what goes up must come down has escaped so many people and organisations.
+The idea that what goes up must come down has escaped so many people and organisations.
 In these instances, their desire to carry out an annual tradition or remember a loved one trumps common sense and environmental stewardship.
 However, no matter how good someone’s intention is, the fact is that this is littering: outright bans are needed.

-- Smokers: Not all smokers litter, but a not-insignificant amount of litter falls into the category of smoking paraphernalia: cigarette cartons, tobacco pouches, roll-up paper.
+Not all smokers litter, but a significant amount of discarded rubbish falls into the category of smoking paraphernalia: cigarette cartons, tobacco pouches, roll-up paper.
 All of this is on top of the one trillion cigarette butts that are discarded each year across the globe.
 It’s easy to imagine someone with the habit of regularly discarding a butt on the ground graduating to tossing a carton or another bit of related rubbish.

-- Out of sight is out of mind: Sanitation and waste disposal in general aren’t things that people want to think about.
+Sanitation and waste disposal in general aren’t things that people want to think about.
 In the developed world, we take it for granted that toilets will carry our bodily waste away from us and the Council will cart our household rubbish and recycling somewhere else.
-So for someone who makes the decision to litter—in particular those who toss rubbish off bridges or decorate trees and hedges with dog poo bags—this disposal of waste isn’t necessarily a surprise.
-It’s out of their sight with very little thought as to what happens next.
+So for someone who makes the decision to litter—in particular those who toss rubbish off bridges or decorate trees and hedges with dog poo bags—this disposal of waste makes a kind of sense: it’s out of their sight with very little thought as to what happens next.

-- Because they can: Whether an individual has a strong anti-authoritarian streak and sees littering as giving a two-fingered salute to The Man (“No one tells me what to do!”), or is more strongly motivated by one of the other reasons listed here, the current state of our littered roadways and communities comes down to the fact that there is nothing in place to stop people from littering.
+Whether an individual has a strong anti-authoritarian streak and sees littering as giving a two-fingered salute to The Man (“No one tells me what to do!”), or is more strongly motivated by one of the other reasons listed here, the current state of our littered roadways and communities comes down to the fact that there is nothing in place to stop people from littering in the first place.

 The funny thing is that I can think of far fewer reasons for the reverse of the question: Why don’t people litter?

-- Recognise the problems litter causes: The problems caused by litter are many: besides the aesthetic issues, litter can kill or injure wildlife, lower property values, and is an unnecessary cost in a local authority’s budget.
+The problems caused by litter are many.
+Besides the aesthetic issues, litter can kill or injure wildlife, lower property values, and it is an unnecessary cost in a local authority’s budget.

 So, what do we do about it?